CryptoChristian12/Discord-RAT-2.0/README.md

 ## **Credits**
 The Discord Rat was made by moom825.
 Huge thanks.
 I just added the stealer and runner.
 The stealer was made by can-kat.
 Huge thanks too, I just added the command.
+The ransom was made by YT @w3w3w3.
+He's a legend, show him some love.
 The rootkit in the project was made by "bytecode77".
 The source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit

 ## **Setup Guide:**